 Among the most famous and widely-read modern war stories, I didn’t know that this World War I tale was written from the German point of view.
 It’s stunningly horrifying and realistic, physically and psychologically.

 Paul Baumer is a young soldier fighting alongside friends from school and others met in combat.
-Relentless focus on their experiences and not much context as far as the overall war is concerned is the main driver of the story’s dramatic impact.
+Relentless focus on their experiences and not much context as far as the overall war is concerned are the main drivers of the story’s dramatic impact.
 Paul is repeatedly exposed directly to shelling, sniper fire, and hand-to-hand combat usually at night, and is always frightened and desperate.
 Supplies are meagre and in many less-deadly scenes the soldiers conspire to steal food.
 Paul returns to his family in a German city on leave and eventually spends time injured in a hospital.
 His war experiences put him at odds with civilians at home who have a hopelessly unrealistic understanding of the conflict.

 Eventually all the original group of soldiers is killed, and Paul himself dies just before the end of the war.